javos65/Cuda-Fractal/README.md

 # Cuda-Fractal
  Cuda accelerated Python scripts for Fractal MadelBrot images and video<br>
 # Description
- Python script is made for Jupyter Labs<BR>
+Python script is made for Jupyter Labs: <BR>
 Clicker : click and zoom into Mandelbrot .<BR>
 Streamer : Video zoomer into Mandelbrot .<BR>
-CGrower : Using distorted fractal function, select area of interest, then letit grow .<BR>
+Grower : Using distorted fractal function, select area of interest, then letit grow .<BR>
 # Fractal functions
 Read python Scripts and adapt the base functions to your need<br>
+Many variations are tested and pre-defined (just unmark the right one<br>
 # Dependencies:
 import os <br>
 import cv2 <br>